My 90’s (Mostly) Travels

-This started out as just sort of a timeline of all the places I’ve been over the past several years but I’ve updated it so many times that it’s kind of evolved into an autobiography.
-My story begins in 1991, right as I left home and drove to Texas.
+This started out as just sort of a timeline of all the places I’ve been over the past several years but I’ve updated it so many times that it’s kind of evolved into an mostly 1990’s autobiography.
+The story begins in 1991, right as I left home and drove to Texas.
 All of the stories are true, nothing is exaggerated and no names or places have been changed.
-If you’re looking for an earlier biography you might try reading up on my Pranks page which deals with a few events prior to 1991.
+If you’re looking for an earlier stories you might try reading up on my Pranks page which deals with a few events prior to 1991.
 If you’d to read about current things in my life, try my journal.

 Tired of living in Illinois for almost 18 years straight and not really wanting to go to school in the morning, I packed up everything I could into my 1979 Dodge Colt in the dead of the night and drove to Galveston Island, Texas.
 I drove through most of the night.
 For the next five months, I lived in various places around the island and learned to surf pretty good.
 My first roommate was an annoying Mexican guy who woke up every morning singing along with Mexican MTV.
 After him I went through various roommates and jobs.
 After quitting my job as a house painter, then a Long John Silver’s pizza flipper, I finally began my career as a Circle K employee.